foambubble/foam/docs/dev/unlinked-references.md

 ## Notes

-One of Roam's big features is the ability to find all instances of a reference, create a page for it and update all the references to link to the new page.
+One of Foam's big features is the ability to find all instances of a reference, create a page for it and update all the references to link to the new page.

 Implementing this is on the [[roadmap]], but for the time being you can achieve similar things by: